atomist-skills/commitlint-skill/SETTINGS.md

     ![Packages and plugins](docs/images/npm-packages.png)

-    If your commitlint configuration needs special packages or plugins, use this parameter to specify the NPM packages that should be installed in addition to dependencies from the `package.json`.
+    If your commitlint configuration needs special packages or plugins, use this parameter to specify the npm packages that should be installed in addition to dependencies from the `package.json`.

 1.  **Determine repository scope**